shikha1108/notes/technicalTerms.md

 It passes connections from one database operation to another as needed.
 In one of my service we are using Hikari connection pooling.

+##### SQL vs NoSQL
+#### SQL
+Stands for Structured Query Language.Relational database management system (RDBMS).Suitable for structured data with predefined schema.Data is stored in tables with columns and rows.
+Follows ACID properties (Atomicity, Consistency, Isolation, Durability) for transaction management.Supports JOIN and complex queries.
+Uses normalized data structure.
+Requires vertical scaling to handle large volumes of data.
+Examples: MySQL, PostgreSQL, Oracle, SQL Server, Microsoft SQL Server.

+#### NoSQL
+Stands for Not Only SQL.
+Non-relational database management system.
+Suitable for unstructured and semi-structured data.
+Data is stored in collections or documents.
+Does not necessarily follow ACID properties.Does not support JOIN and complex queries.
+Uses denormalized data structure.
+Horizontal scaling is possible to handle large volumes of data.
+Examples: MongoDB, Cassandra, Couchbase, Amazon DynamoDB,Redis.

 ### SOLID Principles
 It reduces the dependencies so that a block of code can be changed without affecting the other code blocks.